Exploring Singapore: A Travel and Tourism Guide with Conductor Prices and Intercity Fare Information

 b.
 Safe Distancing: Maintain a safe distance from others and follow any specific safe distancing measures implemented in public places.

 c.
 Health and Hygiene Practices: Practice good hand hygiene by washing hands regularly with soap and water or using hand sanitizers.
-Follow respiratory etiquette by covering your mouth and nose with a tissue or elbow when coughing or sneezing.
+Follow respiratory etiquette by covering your mouth and nose with a tissue or elbow when coughing or sneezing. - Travel Advisories:

 a.
 Check Travel Advisories: Stay informed about travel advisories and updates issued by your home country’s government and the Singaporean authorities.
 These advisories may provide essential information about travel restrictions, entry requirements, and safety guidelines.